Shinwoo-Park/lread/README.md

-# From Intuition to Expertise: Rubric-Based Cognitive Calibration for Human Detection of LLM-Generated Korean Text
+# From Intuition to Calibrated Judgment: A Rubric-Based Expert-Panel Study of Human Detection of LLM-Generated Korean Text

 This repository releases the **Phase 1–3 evaluation datasets** and the **LREAD rubric** introduced in the paper
 *From Intuition to Expertise: Rubric-Based Cognitive Calibration for Human Detection of LLM-Generated Korean Text*.